Home/Our Work/Policy Center/Infant and Early Childhood Mental Health Financing Policy Project

 Jump To:

 The purpose of this project is to support states’ advancement of IECMH policies that will contribute to the healthy development of young children.
-The first cohort of states participating in the IECMH-FPP include Alaska, Colorado, Illinois, Indiana, Louisiana, Massachusetts, North Carolina, Oklahoma, Oregon, and Virginia.
-The second cohort was launched in May 2018.
-States participating include Alabama, the District of Columbia, Maryland, Nevada, New Hampshire, New Mexico, New York, South Carolina, Tennessee, and Washington.
-Over the span of the project, Cohorts 1 and 2, along with mentor state Minnesota, have grown into an engaged learning collaborative which ZERO TO THREE continues to host and facilitate.
+The first cohort of states participating in the IECMH-FPP included Alaska, Colorado, Illinois, Indiana, Louisiana, Massachusetts, North Carolina, Oklahoma, Oregon, and Virginia, with Minnesota as host and partner state.
+The second cohort was launched in May 2018 and included Alabama, the District of Columbia, Maryland, Nevada, New Hampshire, New Mexico, New York, South Carolina, Tennessee, and Washington.
+The third cohort joined the project in December 2022 and includes Connecticut, Georgia, Hawaii, Idaho, Iowa, Kansas, Mississippi, Missouri, New Jersey, and Utah.

 ZERO TO THREE Infant and Early Childhood Mental Health Policy Vignettes